Georgetown Park

 Georgetown Park is a mixed use shopping mall and condominium complex in the Georgetown historic district of Washington, D.C.
 The Shops at Georgetown Park are located at 3222 M Street, NW.
-In 2014, the complex received an $80 million renovation and is an important tourist attraction.
+In 2014, the shopping center received an $80 million renovation and is an important tourist attraction.

+Georgetown Park is an upscale shopping center on the corner of Wisconsin Avenue and M Street.

 History

 The first phase of the complex opened in 1981.
 Parts of the structure predate 1838 when it was used as a tobacco warehouse that opened up directly onto the Chesapeake and Ohio Canal.
 In the 1850s, the building was purchased by John E. Reeside and Gilbert Vanderwerken and converted into stables for their omnibus line.
 The building continued to be used as stables for the first horsecar line, the Washington and Georgetown Railroad.
 It was later converted into a machine shop for streetcars.
 The parts of the building that face the canal and the facade of the M Street entrance remain from those earlier periods.
 After the demise of Washington's streetcars in 1962, the building served as the United States Defense Communications Annex E before being converted to its current use.